 1. Wipe Your Hearing Aids Clean With A Dry Cloth or Tissue

 Water, Moisture and dust are the 3 biggest enemies of electronic devices.
 Sweating is very common in tropical Countries or with people working in factories and workshops.
+For people who sweat a lot it is advisable to use Hearing aid sleeves made from water resistant spandex material.
 At the end of the day it is advisable to clean the Hearing Aids externally with a soft dry cloth or a soft tissue.

 Caution: Do not use any spray or solvent to clean the Hearing Aid.